Improving Admin Center setup and deployment times to boost time-to-value

 Key impacts

-Users were able to setup and deploy Viva apps faster, Leading to decreased help ticket submission from setup.
+Users were able to setup and deploy Viva apps faster, improving time-to value.

 Users were able to setup and deploy Viva apps 60% faster than with the old design.
 Leading to decreased help ticket submission from setup.